 Strategies for teaching secondary mathematics; emphasis on instructional techniques appropriate for secondary mathematics, development of problem-solving skills and issues and trends in secondary mathematics education.
 Field experiences required.

-Prerequisites: MATH 3034 or equivalent, Admission to Teacher Education Program, successful completion of or concurrent enrollment in TCED 4034 and completion of ENGL 2311, ENGL 2314 or WRIT 3037 with a grade of C+ or better.
+Prerequisites: MATH 3034 or equivalent, Admission to Teacher Education Program, successful completion of or concurrent enrollment in TCED 4034.

 TCED 4634: Methods in Technology